fmujica13096305/wm-backend-palindrome/README.md

-# Getting Startedw with Walmart challenge
+# Getting Started with Walmart challenge

 This App was made with REACT as frontend , SPRINGBOOT Rest API as Backend ,Mongo db as no-sql database running under heroku cloud platform and All of those things were fitted into Docker.